A frigid spell hits the Northwest as storm forecast cancels flights and classes across the US

 “I slept sitting because there is almost no space left,” he said.
 “The buses are also small and you practically have to stay inside because of the heating, because it is deadly cold outside.”

-In Portland and Seattle, temperature highs were expected to hover around the mid to upper 20s (0 to -3.3 Celsius) and lows in the low 20s and teens (about -5 C to -7.7 C) from Friday through at least Monday.
+In Portland and Seattle, temperature highs were expected to hover around the mid to upper 20s (0 to minus 3.3 Celsius) and lows in the low 20s and teens (about minus 5 C to minus 7.7 C) from Friday through at least Monday.

 The homelessness agency in King County, home to Seattle, activated its highest tier of severe weather operations through at least Tuesday, working with cities to open 24/7 shelters and with transit partners to provide transportation to shelters.